-Paying your rent
+Paying your rent is very important.

-Paying your rent is the most important payment you need to make.
-We want to make it easy for you to pay your rent in whichever way suits you best and if you're struggling, we are here to help.
+We want to make it easy for you to pay your rent in whichever way suits you best and so we’ve put together information on how to do that here.
+If you’re struggling, we are always here to help.

 Every year, we review your rent to ensure that we can collect enough income to deliver your services.
 But we know, now more than ever, that any increase in your outgoings is unwelcome and can feel worrying.

 We’ve put together a guide to help you understand our rent review, and where to go if you need support.

-Our guide includes FAQs to help you understand how the rent review works and what it means for you.
+Our guide also includes FAQs to help you understand how the rent review works and what it means for you.

 How to pay your rent

 The quickest and easiest way to pay is by logging into MyHome and setting up a secure online payment, wherever and whenever it's most convenient for you.
 You can also set up a Direct Debit which automatically takes care of your rent payments for you.
+Register for MyHome today.

 You can also pay via the MyHome app, which you can download for free from the Google Play or App Store.

-You can also set up a direct debit with your bank or by calling us on 01202 319 119.
+You can also set up a direct debit by calling us on 01202 319 119.

 Other ways to pay